We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

 World environment opportunities

-Another example of the opportunities present in certain environments exists within the current state of the world as represented by an individual country's stock market.
+Another example of the opportunities present in certain environments exists within the current state of the world - good, bad, or otherwise uncertain.
+We can get a sense of the current state of the world as represented by a country's stock market.

 For example, the stock market in the United States tends to grow over time.
 The blue sections below represent relatively long, strong periods of growth.
 This growth is punctuated randomly by periods of decline, as shown below in red.